Taurus Model 85S

 Taurus has been around for a long time making affordable revolvers that work, while this might not hold true to some of their auto-loader pistols or carbines, the revolvers still kept a fairly good reputation, specially with the older and more common models, there has been issues with the weird over-the-top large bore revolvers such as .454 models or 8-shot large framed revolvers, but as long as you stick to the basics Taurus revolvers have a good reputation, get the job done and offer pretty decent aftermarket as far as revolver does, since most of the models share a lot in common with Smith & Wesson models, namely the Model 85 shares a lot with S&W J-Frame models, specially the Model 36, being also a J-Frame, 5-shot, .38 Special revolver.

-This was the first gun I've bought as soon as I was old enough to legally own a firearm in my home country, I bought it used, and I'm the third owner of it, the serial number dates it back to made in 1994, old enough to still be the older Taurus models that had real bluing finish but not so old that it's not +P rated, according to documents from the factory itself, any Taurus revolver with an alphanumeric serial number is +P rated, however it's not recommended to shoot non-SAAMI +P+ loads on the snub nose models.
+This was the first gun I've bought as soon as I was old enough to legally own a firearm in my home country, I bought it used, and I'm it's third owner, the serial number dates to made in 1994, old enough to still be the older Taurus models that had real bluing finish but not so old that it's not +P rated, according to documents from the factory itself, any Taurus revolver with an alphanumeric serial number is +P rated, however it's not recommended to shoot non-SAAMI +P+ loads on the snub nose models.

 Interesting enough, the previous owner that sold me is a range colleague of mine, which I've sold HKS 36A Speed Loaders I've bought during a trip to the USA since he requested me to, and eventually I've bought the same gun and re-acquired both speed-loaders I've bought in a pretty large and fun gun shop in Delaware, to attest it's closeness to the S&W models, it uses the same speed-loader models for the S&W Model 36 and since I've put aftermarket Pachmayr grips made for J-Frames, which were previously in a S&W Model 34 that belonged to a relative of mine, any holsters that can fit most 5-shot .38 Special snub noses should fit it aswell.